netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/acme.md

            Normal  Requested  11m    cert-manager  Created new CertificateRequest resource "kuard-example-tls-3030465986" Normal  Issued     7m21s  cert-manager  Certificate issued successfully

-## Verify certificate in Citrix ADC
+## Verify certificate in Netscaler

 Letsencrypt CA successfully validated the domain and issued a new certificate for the domain.
 A `kubernetes.io/tls` secret is created with the `secretName` specified in the `tls:` field of the Ingress.
 Also, cert-manager automatically initiates a renewal, 30 days before the expiry.